2 min read

-Adelaide, 6/2/38 C.E. – In an audacious leap toward the future of space exploration, the groundbreaking ceremony for the world's first-ever mass driver took place today near Adelaide, South Australia.
+Adelaide, 6/2/38 T.A.D. – In an audacious leap toward the future of space exploration, the groundbreaking ceremony for the world’s first-ever mass driver took place today near Adelaide, South Australia.
 The multi-billion-dollar initiative aims to catapult commercial payloads into orbit, promising to revolutionize the future of the space industry.

 The concept of a mass driver—an electromagnetic catapult designed to hurl spacecraft at high speeds—has long been the subject of science fiction and academic discourse.
 But today, that fiction edged closer to reality as construction commenced on the colossal project, backed by a consortium of private investors and the Australian government.